cybernetics/JTemplate/README.md

 Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
 Arguments are provided either via the query string or in the request body, like an HTML form. `DispatcherServlet` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the response stream.

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResponseMapping` annotation associates a template document with a method result.
 If specified, `TemplateEncoder` is used to apply the template to the return value to produce the final response.
-If no response mapping is specified, the return value is automatically serialized as JSON using the `JSONEncoder` class. `RequestMethod`, `ResponseMapping`, and `JSONEncoder` are all discussed in more detail below.
+Otherwise, the return value is automatically serialized as JSON using the `JSONEncoder` class. `RequestMethod`, `ResponseMapping`, and `JSONEncoder` are all discussed in more detail below.

 For example, the following class might be used to implement a service that performs the simple statistical calculations discussed in the previous section:

-    @WebServlet(urlPatterns={"/statistics.html"})
+    @WebServlet(urlPatterns={"/statistics/*"}, loadOnStartup=1)
     public class StatisticsServlet extends DispatcherServlet {
+        private static final long serialVersionUID = 0;

         @RequestMethod("GET")
-        @ResponseMapping("statistics.html")
+        @ResponseMapping(name="statistics~html.txt", mimeType="text/html")
         public Map<String, ?> getStatistics(List<Double> values) {
             int count = values.size();

             double sum = 0;

             for (int i = 0; i < count; i++) {
                 sum += values.get(i);
             }

             double average = sum / count;

             return mapOf(
                 entry("count", count),
                 entry("sum", sum),